MedicalPatchNet: A Patch-Based Self-Explainable AI Architecture for Chest X-ray Classification: Material and Methods

 \subsection{Training}

-We trained both MedicalPatchNet and EfficientNet-B0 on chest X-rays rescaled to $512 \times 512$ pixels.
+We trained both MedicalPatchNet and EfficientNet\chreplaced{V2-S}{-B0} on chest X-rays rescaled to $512 \times 512$ pixels.
+Concretely, all images were first preprocessed to a square format of $1024 \times 1024$ pixels as described above and, at train and test time, were then resized to $512 \times 512$ pixels.
 MedicalPatchNet divides each image into $8 \times 8$ patches, each measuring $64 \times 64$ pixels.
-We initialized EfficientNet-B0, both standalone and as the backbone for MedicalPatchNet, with pretrained weights from ImageNet-1k \cite{Deng2009ImageNet}.
+We initialized EfficientNet\chreplaced{V2-S}{-B0}, both standalone and as the backbone for MedicalPatchNet, with pretrained weights from ImageNet-1k \cite{Deng2009ImageNet}.
 All models were trained exclusively on classification labels from the CheXpert training dataset \cite{Irvin2019Chexpert}, generated using the VisualCheXpert labeling tool \cite{Jain2021VisualCheXbert}.
 During training, no segmentation masks or explicit localization information were provided.
 The loss was computed only for the global classification output and backpropagated through the entire network.

 We trained the models using PyTorch version 2.5.1 on Nvidia H100 GPUs.
 We set the batch size to 16 images.
 For MedicalPatchNet, this corresponded to an effective batch size of $16 \times 8 \times 8 = 1024$ patches, as all patches from one image were processed simultaneously through the backbone network.
 As an optimizer, we used AdamW \cite{Loshchilov2019AdamW} and trained for 20 epochs with a OneCycle learning rate schedule \cite{Smith2018OneCycleLR}, peaking at a learning rate of $1 \cdot 10^{-4}$ after the first 5\% of training.
-The complete training of a single model required approximately four hours.
-Image augmentation involved randomly cropping a square area covering between 50\% and 100\% of the original image, followed by random rotations within $\pm 5^{\circ}$ and brightness adjustments with a factor between 0.7 and 1.3.
+The complete training of a single model required approximately four hours. \chreplaced{Image augmentation involved randomly cropping a square area covering between 50\% and 100\% of the original image, followed by random rotations within $\pm 5^{\circ}$ and brightness adjustments with a factor between 0.7 and 1.3.}{During training, we applied a composed augmentation pipeline consisting of a RandomResizedCrop that samples a square region covering between 50\% and 100\% of the preprocessed image and resizes it to $512 \times 512$ pixels, followed by a random in-plane rotation within $\pm 5^{\circ}$ and a brightness jitter with a multiplicative factor in the range [0.7, 1.3].
+For validation and test images, only a deterministic resize to $512 \times 512$ pixels without any stochastic augmentation was used.} All images were loaded as single-channel grayscale, converted to tensors, and intensity values were scaled to the range $[0,1]$; no additional per-image standardization or histogram equalization was applied.